The Fairness of Credit Scoring Models: Application

 In an additional step, we illustrate the important role played by operational risk.
-While it is well known that small changes in ML model parameters can lead to large variations in performances (see \cite{bergstra_random_nodate}), here we focus on another type of operational risk.
+While it is well known that small changes in ML model hyperparameters can lead to large variations in performances (see \cite{bergstra_random_nodate}), here we focus on another type of operational risk.
 Indeed, we show that the choice of the parameters used to control the learning process of credit scoring models can have strong consequences in terms of fairness.
-To illustrate our point, we consider an alternative TREE\ model, called TREE prime, which is based on a slightly modified set of hyperparameters.
-Both the TREE and TREE prime models rely on a procedure commonly used in the credit scoring industry, based on a $k$-fold cross-validation and a random search algorithm (\cite{Lessmann2015}).
-The only difference between the two models lies in the set of values considered for the random search of the optimal parameters.\footnote{In the TREE prime model, we reduce the set of values for the maximum depth of the tree from 1-29 to 1-9, we increase the set of values for the minimum number of instances required to split a node from 2-9 to 2-59, and we increase the set of values for the minimum number of individuals by leaf from 1-19 to 1-59.} This alternative model complies with current model design and training rules and could be put in production by a lender.
-In some dimensions, it is more general than the original one.
-The TREE prime model leads to a slightly lower, yet quite good, performance, PCC = $79.0$ vs. $81.5$ and AUC = $0.8393$ vs. $0.8866$.
-However, we see in Table \ref{Table4} that it leads to drastically different conclusions in terms of fairness.
-Indeed, for TREE prime, we reject the null hypothesis of fairness for virtually all metrics at the 95\% confidence level.
+To illustrate our point, we consider an alternative TREE\ model, called TREE-prime, which is based on a slightly modified set of hyperparameters.
+Both the TREE and TREE-prime models rely on a procedure commonly used in the credit scoring industry, based on a $k$-fold cross-validation and a random search algorithm (\cite{lessmann2015benchmarking}).
+The only difference between the two models lies in the set of values considered for the random search of the optimal hyperparameters.\footnote{ In the TREE-prime model, we reduce the set of values for the maximum depth of the tree from 1-29 to 1-9, we increase the set of values for the minimum number of instances required to split a node from 2-9 to 2-59, and we increase the set of values for the minimum number of individuals by leaf from 1-19 to 1-59.} This alternative model complies with current model design and training rules and could be implemented in production by a lender.
+The TREE-prime model leads to a slightly lower performance (e.g., PCC = $79.0$ vs. $81.5$, AUC = $0.8393$ vs. $0.8866$).
+However, we see in Table \ref{Table4} that the new model leads to drastically different conclusions: we reject the null hypothesis of fairness for virtually all metrics at the 95\% confidence level.

-As in any decision tree, the recursive partitioning of the space of explanatory variables can be plotted as a tree diagram (See Figure \ref{Figure_Fairness_Decision} in the Appendix).
-We observe that 14 features have been selected by the TREE prime algorithm, namely housing, number of credits, credit amount, telephone, installment rate, property, age, other installment plans, account status, credit duration, credit history, purpose, saving, and employment duration.
-This tree diagram will be useful in the second main step of our empirical analysis, which we now turn to.